opensource-sailtech/safety-at-sea-adaptations/README.md

 ### Visual impairment and man overboard practice drills (VI MOB)

 #### Scenario
+For this set of instructions, please assume the following:
 - boat and crew setup is very typical of VI sailing (especially competitions)
 - difficulty level: easiest; stress level of drill is lowest that is realistic
 - sighted guide